stormqloud/kazoo-tgbbok/couchdb.md

 * Kazoo runs Bigcouch which is a fork of CouchDB.
 (Ie CouchDB plus some extra stuff)
 * 2600hz has said (mailing list) they intend to move back to CouchDB at some point in the future
-  * most if not all BigCouchDB improvements have found their way back into mainstream CouchDB.
+  * most if not all BigCouch improvements have found their way back into mainstream CouchDB.
     * See CouchDB 2.0 https://couchdb.apache.org/developer-preview/2.0/
   * Futon has been replaced with Fauxton
   * BigCouch and CouchDB as terms are used fairly interchangably..
+  * BigCouch is time tested at this point.
+    * I doubt 2600hz will adopt CouchDB2 in 2015.
+    * high risk, low reward.

 * CouchDB stuff you should know, or be prepared to learn the hard way
   * CouchDB databases don't shrink in space.
     * Append only (only grows in size..)